W-I-N-G/PlasticScintillator/boron-loaded-work/readme.md

    3.4. ch02.npy -- coincidence events between ch0 and ch2 Nx3 array ("TIME", "ENERGY", "ENERGYSHORT")
    3.5. ch04.npy -- same as 3.4 for events between ch0 and ch4

-   ambe_data.py will read in the ch02.npy and ch04.npy files for further analysis
+   ambe_data.py will read in the ch02.npy and ch04.npy files for further analysis.
+   NOTE: this data was generated using CoMPASS with a setting of "one file for all channels".
+If the data is collected using "one file per channel", then it will not be necessary to include the logic that generates data files 3.1, 3.2, and 3.3.

 4. gaussian.py -- holds the various gaussian fit functions that were used or sampled throughout this work